hshiki/silk-road-protocol/README.md

 - The extension config is frozen at assimilation so `SilkRoadAuth` can never be revoked, building player trust that the toll gate cannot be quietly disabled.

 **What contributors retain:**
-- The `NetworkNode` OwnerCap — they continue to manage fuel through the normal game UI.
+- The `NetworkNode` OwnerCap: they continue to manage fuel through the normal game UI.
 - When a node runs out of fuel the game engine automatically offlines the gate.
 Once refuelled, anyone (contributor or keeper bot) calls `bring_gate_online`.
-The uptime reward clock resets to `now` — no credit for the offline gap.
+The uptime reward clock resets to `now`, no credit for the offline gap.

 **`assimilate_gate` call sequence (single PTB):**
 1. `access::transfer_owner_cap(gate_cap, treasury_addr)`